-But above all: don't leave a mess for the hygienist coming in the next day.
-That's a very quick way to get blocked from an office and have your Star Ranking drop.
-Not only that, but nobody wants to hire a hygienist who leaves things in that kind of disarray.
+But above all: don't leave a mess for the person coming in the next day.
+Nobody wants to hire someone who leaves things in that kind of disarray.

 Tofino, BC

 You can't remember everything.

 Your TempStars app has a section to make office-specific notes, so use them to your advantage.